 According to the Journal of Oxidative Medicine & Cellular Longevity, mescaline potency levels are considerably less than those of LSD and psilocybin, both of which carry a high brain tolerance potential.
 This means the rate of mescaline tolerance progresses much slower than that of these two drugs; however, mescaline does produce cross-tolerance effects that can carry over to similar type drugs.

 While the potential for mescaline tolerance only exists when using the drug on a daily basis, the occasional use of this drug can still have a wearing effect on a person’s psychological makeup over time.
 Mescaline’s ability to produce exhilarating hallucinatory experiences offers an easy means for escaping daily life stressors.

 When used for this purpose, the mind develops a dependence on mescaline’s effects in terms of using it as a way cope with everyday life.
 When this happens, the potential for more frequent drug use increases, which sets the stage for mescaline tolerance effects to unfold.

 Whether used occasionally or on a daily basis, mescaline’s ability to alter the brain’s chemical system with each dose of the drug comes with a certain degree of risk.
 Once mescaline tolerance increases start to develop, it becomes increasingly difficult to maintain control over one’s drug-using behaviors over time.

-If you suspect you or someone you know may be struggling with mescaline tolerance and need help finding treatment services that meet your needs, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with mescaline tolerance and need help finding treatment services that meet your needs, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.